By Sheriff Don Wiest

 Sheriff Don's Epitaph French Toast Breakfast

-I call this the Epitaph Breakfast because it's most likely going to be tough on all those folks watching their cholesterol intake.
-On the other hand it's guaranteed to be the most delicious last-breakfast you'll ever eat pardner!!
+I call this the epitaph breakfast because it's most likely going to be really tough on all those folks trying to watch their cholesterol intake.
+On the other hand, it's guaranteed to be the most delicious last-meal breakfast you'll ever eat.. hey, we all gotta die sometime, right!!

 Nutrition balance score